onshopfront/lumberjack/README.md

   - `options.timestamp`: (Optional) Boolean - whether to include the timestamp in the log,
   - `options.trace`: (Optional) Boolean - whether to include a basic trace of where the call came from (file and line) in the log,
   - `options.applicationName`: (Optional) String - The name of the application to include in the log
+  - `options.contextId`: (Optional) String - Diagnostic ID that's used for specifying what context lumberjack is running (e.g. Main Thread and Worker Thread)

 *Returns:* An instance of `Lumberjack`.